zlatinb/muwire/README.md

 ```

 The setup wizard will ask you for the host and port of an I2P or I2Pd router.

-## Running the Web UI / Plugin

-There is a Web-based UI under development.
-It is intended to be run as a plugin to the Java I2P router.
-Instructions how to build it are available at the wiki [Plugin] page.

 ## Docker